Porges/ways-to-play/src/articles/cards/ceki/ceki.md

 The cards were originally derived from Chinese 3-suited money cards (particularly of the “Water Margin” type), and over time and distance the imagery on the cards developed into smaller, simpler, and more abstract forms, while retaining the original deck structure.

-Games that used these type of cards were originally played throughout the Malaysian Archipelago.
-They are also played amongst members of “reterritorialized” Indonesian Chinese communities within mainland China.[@BalineseChineseCommunity 555] Although these type of cards are not referred to in Thailand as “ceki” cards, I include them in the discussion below for comparison purposes.
+Games played with these cards were originally found throughout the Malay Archipelago.
+They are also played amongst members of “reterritorialized” Indonesian Chinese communities within mainland China.[@BalineseChineseCommunity 555] Although the cards are not referred to in Thailand as “ceki” cards, I include them in the discussion below for comparison purposes.

 ## Names and Terminology